opalapj/vcs-notes/git/notes/notes.md

 - place empty `.gitkeep` file in given directory
 - place `README` with quick note in given directory

-## Difference in marging files with small content
+## Difference in merging files with small content

 ![](image-12.png)